Working with Cin7 Core’s API

 Note, this will give you a LOT of information.
 My example here has over 600 lines because you have an Order, Fulfilment, Invoice, Credit and more.

 You don’t need all this information.
-For the latest field overview including restrictions (i.e. which fields need to be specific lengths or values) as well as which are required, see the DEAR API guide at https://dearinventory.docs.apiary.io/#
+For the latest field overview, including restrictions (i.e. which fields need to be specific lengths or values) as well as which are required, see the Cin7 Core API guide at https://dearinventory.docs.apiary.io/#

 If you only want to send a Sales Order in (terminology is important here), then you don’t need all the fulfilment, invoice, credit etc. information.
 That would look something like the below.